National Diploma Dental Nursing Terms & Conditions

 Harriet Ellis has a strict policy in regards to students finding employment within a Dental Surgery whilst studying on the course.
-All students must be in a Dental Placement within 3 months of the first scheduled lesson.
-As an example, if a class starts on the 25th March, a student must be in employment no later than the 25th June.
+All students must be in a Dental Placement prior to their third scheduled classroom lesson.

-In the unlikely event that a student does not find employment again, prior to the 3rd lesson of starting their 2nd cohort, the student will have the option of paying a one off continuation fee of £99 + VAT (£118.80) in order to continue the qualification until the next examination date.
+In the very unlikely event that the student does not find employment again, prior to the 3rd lesson of starting their 2nd cohort, the student will have the option of paying a one off continuation fee of £599 in order to continue the qualification until the next examination date.
 The student will be moved to the next available cohort to start the qualification again.

 The Qualification Process